Mountain-Hydrology-Research-Group/Fluid_Flows/overview/a-syllabus.md

 ### Lectures

 The first hour and a half, twice a week, is reserved for lectures and discussions.
-We will be meeting in person but also using Zoom to live broadcast these for anyone who feels ill or cannot make it to class.
-Lectures will be recorded and made available afterwards.
-Lecture slides will be available on Canvas, along with any additional files for reading.
+Lecture slides will be available on Canvas, written notes on OneNote (with link posted on canvas),  along with any additional files for reading.

 ### Labs